AndreaNardinocchi/placemark/README.md

 ```

 Moving down to the bottom of the page, above the footer, the user will be presented with a form to fill out in order to start adding up their placemarks.
-As soon as the user submit the placemark details, the action tag in thr form element will 'post' them:
+As soon as the user submits the placemark details, the action property in the form will 'post' them:

 ```
 <form class="box" action="/category/{{category._id}}/addplacemark" method="POST">

 ```

-The addPlacemark handler in the **category-controller.js** will handle the placemark creation and addition.
-The payload will be made of the PlacemarkSpec data retrieved from the **joi-schema.js** file:
+The 'addPlacemark' route in the **category-controller.js** will handle the placemark creation and addition.
+The payload will be made of the 'PlacemarkSpec' data retrieved from the **joi-schemas.js** file:

 ```
 export const PlacemarkSpec = Joi.object()